 There are real interventions that help reduce the frequency of nighttime calls for many people.
 None are guarantees, but they are worth trying.

 Excessive daytime sleep disrupts the sleep-wake cycle further.
-If your parent is napping for hours in the afternoon, she is less likely to sleep through the night.
-A structured afternoon activity — even just a walk or a calm seated activity — can help consolidate sleep to the appropriate hours.
+If your loved one is napping for hours in the afternoon, they is less likely to sleep through the night.
+A structured afternoon activity, even just a walk or a calm seated activity, can help consolidate sleep to the appropriate hours.

 Natural light is one of the primary cues that calibrates the circadian rhythm.
-If your parent is spending most of the day in a dim indoor environment, the circadian cues that distinguish day from night are weakened.
-Exposure to bright light — ideally natural sunlight, or a light therapy lamp — in the morning helps anchor the daytime period.
+If your loved one is spending most of the day in a dim indoor environment, the circadian cues that distinguish day from night are weakened.
+Exposure to bright light, ideally natural sunlight, or a light therapy lamp, in the morning helps anchor the daytime period.

 Nightlights that activate at night (but not during the day), a clock with large illuminated numbers visible from the bed, a simple laminated note nearby ("It is nighttime.
 You are safe.
 Kirstin will call you in the morning.") can provide orientation cues that reduce the 3am disorientation.

 Persistent nighttime wakefulness and anxiety in dementia can sometimes be addressed medically.
-This is a conversation worth having with whoever manages her care.
+This is a conversation worth having with whoever manages their care.

 What to Do Tonight